Panzer III: Combat history

-A Panzerkampfwagen III Model G in Russia.
+A Panzerkampfwagen III Ausf.
+G in Russia.
 A knocked out Soviet T-28 lies in the background around August 1941.
 This photo was presumably taken during the early stages of Operation Barbarossa.

 In both the Polish and French campaigns, the Panzer III formed a small part of the German armoured forces.
 Only a few hundred Panzer III Ausf.
 As to Fs were available in these two campaigns, with most being armed with the 37 mm main gun.
 They were the best medium tank available to the German military at the period of time.

 Aside from use in Europe, the Panzer III also saw service in North Africa with Erwin Rommel's renowned Afrika Korps from early 1941.
 Most of the Panzer IIIs with the Afrika Korps were equipped with the (short-barrelled) KwK 38 L/42 50mm tank gun, with a small number possessing the older 37mm main gun of earlier variants.
 The Panzer IIIs of Rommel's troops were capable of fighting against British Crusader cruiser and US-supplied M3 Stuart light tanks with positive outcomes, although they did less effectively against heavily armoured Matilda II infantry tanks and the American M3 Lee/Grant medium tanks (fielded by the British starting from early 1942).
 In particular, the 75mm hull-mounted gun of the Lee/Grant tank could easily destroy a Panzer III far beyond the latter's own effective firing range, as did the similarly equipped M4 Sherman, which first saw combat with British forces in North Africa in October 1942.

 Around the time of the beginning of Operation Barbarossa in the summer of 1941, the Panzer III was, numerically, the most important German tank on the frontline.
 At this time period, the majority of the available tanks (including re-armed Ausf.
 Es and Fs, plus new Ausf.
 G and H models) for the invading German military had the 50 mm KwK 38 L/42 50mm cannon.
 Initially, the most numerous Soviet tanks the Germans encountered at the start of the invasion were older T-26 light infantry and BT class of cruiser tanks.
 This fact, together with superior German tactical and strategic skills in armoured clashes, sufficient quality crew training, and the generally-good ergonomics of the Panzer III, all contributed to a favourable kill-loss ratio of approximately 6:1 for German tanks of all types in 1941.
-However, the Panzer IIIs were significantly outclassed by the more advanced Soviet T-34 medium and KV series of heavy tanks, the former of which was gradually encountered in greater numbers by the German forces as the invasion progressed.
+However, the Panzer IIIs were significantly outclassed by the Soviet T-34 medium and KV series of heavy tanks, the former of which was gradually encountered in greater numbers by the German forces as the invasion progressed, although initial T-34 models suffered from their cramped two-man turret, weak optics and poor vision devices.